 Once submitted, you might encounter errors during the upload process:

 And once the sitemap is accepted, you may find errors with your sitemap.
 Perform a test by clicking on your intended sitemap, and clicking Test Sitemap in the top right corner.
 From there, you’ll be able to Open Test Results and view the results of the test.

 The test will tell you what type of content was submitted, in a quantifiable data table, including the number of web pages and videos that were submitted in the test.
 Any errors that Google encountered, which prevented it from indexing a page that was submitted, will be displayed.
 Some errors arise when there isn’t a page present where one should be according to the sitemap.
 Others are based on outside factors, such as server-related problems, or the presence of a robots.txt file blocking Google crawlers from discovering it.

-If you notice any of these errors preventing your sitemap from being accurate or up-to-date, take a closer look at the breakdown in Google Webmaster Tools, make a list of any corrections you need to make, and start making them.
+If you notice any of errors preventing your sitemap from being indexable, accurate or up-to-date, take a closer look at the breakdown in GSC, make a list of any corrections you need to make, and start making them.

 If you’re using static XML sitemaps and you run an e-commerce site or another type of site where pages come and go regularly, you’re in for a lot of work.
 With a static XML sitemap, you’ll have to manually change and resubmit your work with every change.
 Instead, you can build a dynamic sitemap and setup automated “pings” to notify the search engine whenever there is a major change.